SMALL GRANTS ARE NOW CLOSED - NO ADDITIONAL APPLICATIONS WILL BE ACCEPTED AT THIS TIME.

-The United Way of Southwest Minnesota (UWSWMN) unites people and resources to improve lives and strengthen communities.
-As part of our grant funding portfolio, UWSWMN has set aside funding for use during each fiscal year (July 1-June 30) to provide small grants to eligible nonprofit organizations in our service area.
-The intent of the Small Grants Program is to provide support for community projects, programs or initiatives in need of a small, one-time grant that aligns with the UWSWMN Priorities.
+United Way of Southwest Minnesota (UWSWMN) unites people and resources to improve lives and strengthen communities in southwest Minnesota.
+As part of our grant funding portfolio, UWSWMN has set aside $20,000 for use during the 2020-21 fiscal year (July 1 through June 30) to provide small grants to eligible nonprofit organizations in our service area.
+The intent of the Small Grant Program is to provide a small, one-time grant to support a NEW community project, program or initiative that aligns with the UWSWMN Community Impact Priorities.

-Small Grant applications will be reviewed by a team of trained, local volunteers who will make recommendations regarding funding to the United Way of Southwest Minnesota board of directors.
-Funding guidelines, eligibility requirements and application materials can be accessed here.
+Small Grant applications will be reviewed by a team of trained, local volunteers who will make recommendations regarding funding to the UWSWMN Board of Directors.

 INFORMATION TO REVIEW PRIOR TO APPLYING FOR A SMALL GRANT

 As indicated above, programs/organizations applying for a Small Grant must meet specific guidelines, eligibility requirements, operating guidelines, etc. in order to be considered for funding.
 It is strongly recommended that anyone considering applying for a Small Grant review the following information in detail prior to starting their grant application to ensure that they qualify and meet all requirements.

 1. SMALL GRANT GUIDELINES.
 This includes: statement of purpose; allowable uses of funding; funding guidelines; eligibility requirements; and operating guidelines.

 2. SERVICE AREA.
 Funds awarded by UWSWMN can only be used to fund programs that serve individuals living in our service area.

 3. COMMUNITY IMPACT PRIORITIES.
 Funds awarded by UWSWMN can only be used to fund programs that fit within at least one of the UWSWMN Community Impact Priority areas.